-- Set as Libero Design Device The user needs to set Libero design device when there are multiple identical Libero design devices in the chain. - Enable Device for Programming Select to enable the device for programming; enabled devices are green, disabled devices are gray. - HIGH-Z Sets disabled Microsemi SoC ProAsic3, IGLOO, Fusion, and SmartFusion devices in the chain to HIGH-Z (tri-states all the I/Os) during chain programming of enabled Microsemi devices in the daisy chain (not supported for Libero SoC target design device) - Configure Device Ability to reconfigure the device (for a Libero SoC target device the dialog appears but only the device name is editable) - Load Programming File Load programming file for selected device (Not supported for Libero SoC target design device) - Set Serial Data Opens the Serial Settings dialog box; enables you to set your serialization data. - Select Program Procedure/Actions (Not supported for Libero SoC target design device): - Actions List of programming actions for your device. - Procedures Advanced option; enables you to customize the list of recommended and optional procedures for the selected Action. - Move Device Left/Right Move device in the chain to left or right.
+- Set as Libero Design Device The user needs to set Libero design device when there are multiple identical Libero design devices in the chain. - Enable Device for Programming Select to enable the device for programming; enabled devices are green, disabled devices are gray. - HIGH-Z For Fusion, SmartFusion, IGLOO, and ProASIC3 devices you can place devices not enabled for programming in HIGH-Z during programming. - Configure Device Ability to reconfigure the device (for a Libero SoC target device the dialog appears but only the device name is editable). - Load Programming File Load programming file for selected device.
+(Not supported for Libero SoC target design device.) - Set Serial Data Opens the Serial Settings dialog box; enables you to set your serialization data. - Select Program Procedure/Actions (Not supported for Libero SoC target design device): - Actions List of programming actions for your device. - Procedures Advanced option; enables you to customize the list of recommended and optional procedures for the selected Action. - Move Device Left/Right Move device in the chain to left or right.

-Figure 110 · Right-click Properties
+Figure 113 · Right-click Properties